dilan-dio4/easybase-website/_posts/2020-09-15-Customizing-query-values.markdown

 **But what if you want to use custom query values on-demand?**

 This is where custom query values come into play.
 An object can be passed into your integration to overwrite the given values in your query.
-The structure of the object is as follows; **map the column names [that are used in the query] to new values that you want passed into your query**
+The structure of the object is as follows; **map the column names [that are used in the query] to new values that you want to be passed into your query**

 If we wanted to query for ages < 25 rather than < 22 we would use an object like `{ "age": 25 }`